The High Priests

 Over the next fifty years, seven different members of the family of Annas ruled as high priests.
 From AD 6 to AD 43, they ruled almost without interruption, then there was a gap of just under twenty years, then another eight years of their rule.

-Luke refers to the high-priestly family when Peter and John were brought before the Sanhedrin after healing the lame man at the Beautiful Gate (Acts 4:5).
-He lists Annas the high priest (even though it was fifteen years since he was deposed from being high priest), as well as Caiaphas (the current high priest), John (or Jonathan), who became the next high priest in AD 36, and Alexander.
+Luke refers to the high-priestly family when Peter and John were brought before the Sanhedrin after healing the lame man at the Beautiful Gate.
+He lists Annas the high priest (even though it was fifteen years since he was deposed from being high priest), as well as Caiaphas (the current high priest), John (or Jonathan), who became the next high priest in AD 36, and Alexander. "... with Annas the high priest, Caiaphas, John, and Alexander, and all who were of the high-priestly family."
+(Acts 4:5).
 From this it appears that the family of Annas dominated the Sanhedrin, and were particularly opposed to the apostles and the preaching of the name of Jesus (4:18).

 Caiaphas was the son-in-law of Annas, by marriage to his daughter.
 He was appointed by the Roman governor Valerius Gratus in AD 18 (Jos Ant 18:2:2), and ruled as high priest for eighteen years.
 This was the longest reign of any high priest in New Testament times.
 He remained high priest under Pontius Pilate, and was finally deposed in AD 36 by Vitellius, the governor of Syria.
 He was replaced by Jonathan, another son of Annas (Jos Ant 18:4:3).
 Pontius Pilate was removed from office a few months before Caiaphas, after killing large numbers of Samaritans (Jos Ant 18:4:2).
 Caiaphas was replaced by Jonathan, another son of Annas.
 His elaborately carved ossuary (bone box) was discovered in 1990, which contained the bones of a man of about 60 years old, a woman, two children and two infants.
 It is displayed in the Israel Museum in Jerusalem.